 Nanotechnology experts at the University of Hawaii recently perfected what is now officially the world’s smallest brush.
 This device initially sounds like a novelty item, with bristles a thousand times finer than a strand of human hair.
 However, there are implications for small-scale cleaning and improving the surface area of brushes on robots.

 There is a simple connection between nanotechnology and the size of computerized devices.
 Nanotechnology continually shrinks electronic items and computer chips due to the use of silicon nanoparticles.

-Devices become smaller and more convenient without sacrificing on ability.
+Devices become smaller and more convenient without sacrificing ability.
 Instead, they are also getting smarter.
 The most obvious example of this is the smartphone.
-Phones continually become smarter and smarter with new chips and processors, while those component continue to shrink.
+Phones continually become smarter and smarter with new chips and processors, while those components continue to shrink.
 This leads to the slimmer, lighter smartphones consumers desire.

 The same is true for any intelligent tech, like an automated pool cleaner.
 These machines can become smarter and better adapted to the job while shrinking in size.
 This means there is no compromise on weight – for those lifting the device out of the pool – or maneuverability.